0

 Description

 This Grade 8 science worksheet provides a clear framework for understanding passive transport within biological systems.
 Students identify key mechanisms of molecular movement, including diffusion and osmosis, through vocabulary application and visual analysis.
-By completing these exercises, learners develop a concrete grasp of how substances cross selectively permeable membranes to maintain cellular homeostasis.
+By completing these exercises, learners develop a concrete grasp of how substances cross selectively permeable membranes.

 At a Glance